prometheus/client_java/docs/content/internals/model.md

 There is no need for users to use `prometheus-metrics-model` directly.
 Users should use the API provided by `prometheus-metrics-core`, which includes the core metrics as well as callback metrics.

-However, maintianers of 3rd party metrics libraries might want to use `prometheus-metrics-model` if they want to add Prometheus exposition formats to their metrics library.
+However, maintainers of 3rd party metrics libraries might want to use `prometheus-metrics-model` if they want to add Prometheus exposition formats to their metrics library.

 exporters and exposition formats
 --------------------------------